LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `;` and `P`.

-Below are the remaining keys for movement and terrain alteration.
+Below are the remaining keys for terrain exploration and alteration.

                 keys           command
                 <              ascend a level